 NP/DV Solar Project

 Northern Plains Electric Cooperative believes electricity can be affordable, reliable and also clean.
-That’s why Northern Plains, along with its sister cooperative, Dakota Valley, built a solar system in Carrington.
+That’s why Northern Plains, along with its former sister cooperative, Dakota Valley, built a solar system in Carrington.

 The 6.56 kW system is similar in size to what an average farm or small business would install if it so chose.
 That’s enough electricity to power 19 60-watt incandescent light bulbs all day and all night for 12 months.